Alice Stewart Hill

-Alice Stewart Hill (pen name, AAS, ASH; born Alice Amelia Stewart; 1851–January 10, 1896) was an American artist who created paintings and illustrations.
+Alice Stewart Hill (pen name, AAS, ASH; born Alice Amelia Stewart; c.
+1851–January 10, 1896) was an American artist who created paintings and illustrations.
 Her specialty was creating works of art based upon the flowers of Colorado.
 Her work was of interest to noted botanist Asa Gray of Harvard College because Colorado has flowers that were different than their eastern varieties, as well as flowers that grow above the timberline on Pikes Peak.

 Early life

-Alice Stewart was born in 1851 in Amboy, New York.
+Alice Stewart was born about 1851 in Amboy, New York.
 Her parents were Sarah McFetridge, born in 1816 in Ireland, and George H. Stewart, born in Vermont in 1816.
 They lived in New York for the birth of their first three children: Helen, Harriet, and Alice.
 In 1852, the family moved to Beaver Dam, Wisconsin, where her father established a woolen mill and farms to raise crop seed.
 He also sold real estate.
 He helped establish a church, cemetery and bank.
 Her younger sister, Marcia Stewart, born in 1855, was the wife of Judge Joseph Church Helm.
 Older sister Helen died in 1860 at the age of 22.

 Hill showed an interest in art at a young age and submitted her works at local Wisconsin venues, where she won prizes.
 She attended the School of Design of Cooper Union and from 1873 to 1874, the National Academy of Design in New York City.

 Stewart and her family moved to Colorado Springs in 1874 for her father George H. Stewart's health; He had asthma.
 He sold real estate and crop seed.
 He became known as Judge Stewart when he became a justice of the peace.
 He was also the president of the First National Bank.
 He engaged in other business enterprises and civic- and religious-based efforts.

 One of her past times during her early days in Colorado Springs was to ride her pony and gather wildflowers on the plains, canyons, and mountains of Colorado.
 She traveled locally up Pikes Peak and made longer treks to La Veta Pass, Sangre de Cristo Mountains, and Sierra Blanca to gather flower specimens.
 She went for further study in Chicago to focus on painting flowers.
 She also studied with Thomas Parrish, a local artist.